aws-solutions/qnabot-on-aws/lambda/proxy-es/lib/HANDLEBARS_README.md

 |SessionAttributes._name_          | all session attributes are available to the handlebars context |

 ## Helpers
-The [built-in handlerbars helpers](https://handlebarsjs.com/builtin_helpers.html) can be used.
+You can use any [built-in handlerbars helpers](https://handlebarsjs.com/builtin_helpers.html).
-QnABot provides these additional helpers:
+QnABot also provides these additional helpers:

 |Helper                  | Descr                                      | Example                                                                                     |
 |------------------------|--------------------------------------------|---------------------------------------------------------------------------------------------|